OHI-Science/ohicore/README_update_ohicore_package.md

 [github.com/yihui/roxygen2](https://github.com/yihui/roxygen2#running)

-If any R/functions.R files are added or deleted this should be reflected in the DESCRIPTION file.
+If any R/functions.R files are added or deleted this needs to be changed in the DESCRIPTION file.

 If changes are made to any of the R/functions.R (or other files), the following should be run.

 ```

-roxygen2::roxygenise()
 devtools::document()
+devtools::build()

 # to recreate the pdf manual
 system("cd /home/frazier/ohicore")